 It’s not that hard.
 Yeah, the exercise itself is a challenge and it should be.
 When things get too easy, it’s means you’re ready to be adding extra weight or speeding things up.
 But to be honest, doing the actual exercise hasn’t been hard.
 In fact, I look forward to it everyday (which just seems weird, but it’s true).

 30. It’s NEVER Too Late to Start

 You’ve seen that motivational quote.
 You know the one about how in a year from now you’re going to wish you’d started today.
 I spent years doing this about starting an exercise routine and maybe you have too.
-I’m turning 45 this week.
-I just started a new diet and exercise program.
+I turn 48 years old this year.
+I just started a new exercise program.
 And this time I am going to meet my goals.
 It’s never too late for you either.